New: Share Custom Templates with your Organization or the World!

-Parabol comes with five retrospective templates out of the box, but we’ve heard from you that folks want to share Retro templates with other teams in their organization.
+Parabol comes with over 20 retrospective templates out of the box, but we’ve heard from you that folks want to share Retro templates with other teams in their organization.

 Now, you can!

 Share your favorite templates with your organization or the public, and help more teams hold meetings that are worth the time invested.

 Once a team has dialed in the perfect template to suit their practice and culture, they can share with their organization, or even with the world.To get started, you can clone and edit an existing template, making it your own.